It is widely claimed that at any party, there will naturally be a lull in the conversation every seven minutes.

 - Father Ted: "Chirpy Burpy Cheep Sheep" - Ted makes a dramatic entrance to the King of the Sheep tournament.
 As he announces to all assembled the identity of the saboteurs, the audience mutter among themselves; as they finish, a man is clearly heard to say "Fuckin' hell!" (swearing, apart from "feck" and "bollocks", never otherwise appeared in Father Ted).

-- In How I Met Your Mother, Ted is on a blind date at an unbearably loud dance club.
-After realising that his date is just nodding along politely and can't really hear a thing he's saying, he starts saying random silly things for the fun of it — then the music cuts out just in time for him to yell "I'm wetting my pants!" in her face.
+- Ted is on a blind date at an unbearably loud dance club.
+After realizing that his date is just nodding along politely and can't really hear a thing he's saying, he starts saying random silly things for the fun of it — then the music cuts out just in time for him to yell "I'm wetting my pants!" in her face.

 - Later during the same episode, the club plays a different song with enough space during each beat that Barney and Marshall can talk during each lull.

-- In the British version of The Office, David Brent gets caught in the middle of a (lame) dirty joke in the Seven Minute Lull at the end of "The Party."
+- In The Office (UK), David Brent gets caught in the middle of a (lame) dirty joke in the Seven Minute Lull at the end of "The Party."

 - Happens in Neighbours when the stereo is unplugged just when Janae is telling Darren that they should come clean to Libby about their kiss.